kallekekale/SoftwareDesignProj/DesignDocument.md

 #### Nandan

-- Implemented and merged small frontend reconsturction.
+- Implemented the base for the frontend frontend.
-- Documented self-assesment, changes to original plan and extra work.
+- Documented self-assesment, changes to original plan, extra work, component responsibilities, internal structure, functions of components and design decisions.

 #### Kalle